Doomlazer/SQ3-TUCR-EPP/README.md

 ### Personal Time Disruptor

 This new inventory item can temporarily freeze a copy of Roger in time, this will be used for some future puzzles and can also be used to <a href="https://www.youtube.com/watch?v=czkSgwzEfqA">cheat death</a>.
+This has not been fully tested against all deaths yet, please report bugs.

 ## I'm trying to test a planet, how can I skip the opening sequence?